Sting-DR/Nerevar-Moon-and-Star/README.md

 - OAAB Juniper's Twin Lamps

-**Narrative**
+**Quests**
+- Dawnbreaker - The Lady of Light
+- Vivec Lighthouse Keeper - Questline
+- Red Wisdom - An Ashlander Prophecy
+- Beyond the Firmament
-- The Dream is the Door
+- The Wizard's Affair
-- Gare's Last Gasp
-- Honorable Dagoth
+- Aspect of Azura

 ---